harmonpr/learning-from-scratch/README.md

 # learning-from-scratch
-Linear regression, PCA, and k-nearest neighbors from scratch
+This repo contains Linear regression, PCA, and k-nearest neighbors algorithm that build from scratch and their implementations.
+The module in `learning` folder which each file contains each class of those algorithm.
+For guidance how to use them, please check demo jupyter notebook files,
+  * demo_LinearRegression.ipynb
+  * demo_PCA.ipynb
+  * demo_kNN.ipynb

+### requirement
+NumPy (`conda install numpy` or `pip install numpy`) Matplotlib (`conda install matplotlib` or `python -m pip install -U matplotlib`